 This month saw the first time that the 83,000 partners who work for John Lewis be part of their brand name and logo.
 The rebrand aims to highlight its partnership business model and strategy to differentiate itself from competitors.

-Debenhams have recently undergone a rebrand to bring a modern and approachable twist to their 200-year heritage.
+Debenhams in recent years has undergone a rebrand to bring a modern and approachable twist to their 200-year heritage.

 With point of sale signs and posters being recreated with the brands new logo and messaging, the store’s new marketing message is clear with the intention to target a different generation of consumer and compete with larger department stores.